ajayd-san/gomanagedocker/README.md

 # goManageDocker

 Do Docker commands slip your mind because you don't use Docker often enough?
 Sick of googling commands for everyday tasks?
-Worry no more!
+GoManageDocker is designed to NUKE this annoyance.

 Introducing **goManageDocker** (get it?)!
 This blazing fast TUI, made using Go and BubbleTea, will make managing your Docker objects a breeze.